abr/abr.github.io/_pressreleases/02-NICE-LOIHI.md

 ### About Nengo

-ABRâ€™s Nengo is a neuromorphic compiler for building and simulating large-scale neural models for AI, robotics and neuroscience uses.
+ABR’s Nengo is a neuromorphic compiler for building and simulating large-scale neural models for AI, robotics and neuroscience uses.
 Nengo models are built once and then can run on any of the backends that Nengo support, including: CPUs, GPUs, MPIs and neuromorphic